On this page

 # implicit return None for all other statuses

-Fix: always return explicitly for every branch, or raise if the state is invalid.
+Always return explicitly for every branch, or raise if the state is invalid.

-3. API response missing a field
+3. API Response Missing a Field

 data = response.json()